jakubriegel/PUTflap/readme.md

 check of specific characteristics of given automatons and grammars

 flags:
-* `-t` - type of test to perform: `ndet` - check if automaton is deterministic, `eq` - check equivalence of two or more FSAs, `al` - retrieve alphabet of automaton or grammar
+* `-t`, `--type` - type of test to perform: `ndet` - check if automaton is deterministic, `eq` - check equivalence of two or more FSAs, `al` - retrieve alphabet of automaton or grammar

 arguments:
 * `inputs` - names of files with structures to test